-- Organizing curriculum for horizontal and vertical articulation through a holistic perspective and implementation utilizing contextual awareness, curriculum maps, and crosswalk documents. - Understanding the elements of a standards-based unit which include: - Contextual factors and student achievement data that affect classroom instruction and design (differentiated instruction); - Setting new high and worthwhile goals at the beginning of each curriculum sequence that are appropriate for the students: - o Implementing instruction in alignment with the goals; - o Evaluating student learning in light of the goals and the instruction and - Reflecting on student learning, the effectiveness of the instructional design, including particular concerns and issues. - Utilizing state curriculum guidelines. - Implementing the Depth of Knowledge (DOK) and taxonomies to guide the development of standards-based units of study - Use appropriate assessment strategies to develop, correlate, analyze, and provide feedback. - Understanding content in order to appropriately integrate and sequence developmentally appropriate practices within a unit. - Understanding the tenets of instructional quality.
+- Organizing curriculum for horizontal and vertical articulation through a holistic perspective and implementation utilizing contextual awareness, curriculum maps, and crosswalk documents. - Connecting theory of curriculum with the created standards-based unit and reflection of design and implementation of the unit - Understanding the elements of a standards-based unit, which include: - o Contextual factors and student achievement data that affect classroom instruction and design (differentiated instruction); - o Setting new high and worthwhile goals at the beginning of each curriculum sequence that are appropriate for the students; - o Implementing instruction in alignment with the goals; - o Evaluating student learning in light of the goals and the instruction and - o Reflecting on student learning, the effectiveness of the instructional design, including particular concerns and issues. - Utilizing state curriculum guidelines. - Implementing the Depth of Knowledge (DOK) and taxonomies to guide the development of standards-based units of study - Use appropriate assessment strategies to develop, correlate, analyze, and provide feedback. - Understanding content in order to appropriately integrate and sequence developmentally appropriate practices within a unit. - Understanding the tenets of instructional quality.